 Top grain leather is actually full grain that has been buffed back of any imperfections.
-It’s still high quality but isn’t quite as strong or durable as full grain.
+It’s still high quality but isn’t quite as durable as full grain.
 It is a bit more elastic in how it shapes to use.
 Depending on what you’re using it for, top grain can be more suitable than full grain.
 We use a lot of full-grain leather, but where it suits the product better (for characteristics such as weight, handfeel and flexibility), we choose top grain.

 If you’ve noticed we tend not to use the terms full grain or top grain in our descriptions any more, this is simply because we always strive to be as precise and accurate in the language we use, and we can’t say we use one type of leather, 100% of the time.
 Instead, we prioritize the leather most suited to the product we’re making.
 A lot of the time it’s full grain.
 Other times, top grain.
 And sometimes, a combination of the two.
 But we never use anything less.